M-Valdy/CalgaryHacks-Project/README.md

 # CalgaryHacks-Project
-Calgaryhacks2025
+CalgaryHacks2025

-Idea:
+Project by: Parth, Meagan, Sophia, and Toby

-Analyse spending habits
+Idea: Analyse spending habits
 Based on spending habits send recommendations on how money can be better utilized Uses publicly available spending data
 Takes real time spending data from some sort of API??